andredewes/apim-aoai-smart-loadbalancing/README.md

 ### I am updating the backend list in the policies but it seems to keep the old list
 That is because the policy is coded to only create the backend list after it expires in the internal cache, after 60 seconds.
 That means if your API Management instance is getting at least one request every 60 seconds, that cache will not expire to pick up your latest changes.
 You can either manually remove the cached "listBackends" key by using [cache-remove-key](https://learn.microsoft.com/azure/api-management/cache-remove-value-policy) policy or call its Powershell operation to [remove a cache](https://learn.microsoft.com/powershell/module/az.apimanagement/remove-azapimanagementcache?view=azps-10.4.1)

+### Reading the policy logic is hard for me.
+Can you describe it in plain english?
+Sure.
+That's how it works when API Management gets a new incoming request:

+1. From the list of backends defined in the JSON array, it will pick one backend using this logic:
+2. Selects the highest priority (lower number) that is not currently throttling.
+If it finds more than one healthy backend with the same priority, it will randomly select one of them
+3. Sends the request to the chosen backend URL
+    1. If the backend responds with success (HTTP status code 200), the response is passed to the client and the flow ends here
+    2. If the backend responds with error 429 or 5xx
+        1. It will read the HTTP response header "Retry-After" to see when it will become available again
+        2. Then, it marks that specific backend URL as throttling and also saves what time it will be healthy again
+        3. If there are still other available backends in the pool, it runs again the logic to select another backend (go to the point 2. again and so on)
+        4. If there are no backends available (all are throttling), it will send the customer request to the first backend defined in the list and return its response

 ### Are you sure that not having a waiting delay in API Management between the retries is the best way to do?
 I don't see a problem if client needs to wait more to have better chances to get a response.
 Yes.
 Retries with exponential backoffs are a good fit for client applications and not servers/backends.
 To prove that point, I did an experiment: in a given API Management instance, I made a JMeter load testing script that will call it 4000 times per minute: